queue-miscreant/neovimpv/README.md

 YouTube Results
 ---------------

-While specifying content with 'ytdl://ytsearch:' is possible, the results you get are more or less a guessing game.
+While searching for content on youtube with 'ytdl://ytsearch:' is possible, the results you get are more or less a guessing game.
 Worse still, getting video attributes (like description, title, view count) with `youtube-dl` (and its forks) is generally very slow with multiple prompts.

 To alleviate these problems, the plugin includes YouTube searching built-in.
 The command `:MpvYoutubeSearch` and the key `<Plug>(mpv_youtube_prompt)` allow